threefoldfoundation/info_sdk/src/2_gettingstarted/getting_started.md

 ### Log in onto the Marketplace 2.2

-Log into [TF Grid Marketplace Testnet 2.2](https://marketplace-testnet.grid.tf/) by using your 3Bot ID, via 3Bot connect app.
+Log into [TF Grid Demo Testnet 2.2](https://marketplace-testnet.grid.tf/) by using your 3Bot ID, via 3Bot connect app.
 Please go to [**Marketplace Log in Tutorial**](getting_started_marketplace.md) to see the detailed instruction on how to log into the Marketplace.